unforswearing/applescript/README.md

 ## Contributing

-If you have a script or snippet that you'd like me to include in this repo, feel free to open a new pull request!
+If you have a script, snippet, or resource that you'd like me to include in this repo, feel free to open a new pull request!
 <br>
-<span style="padding-bottom: 10px;">Or support ongoing development and maintenance by clicking the button below!</span>
+<span style="padding-bottom: 10px; padding-top: 10px;">Or support ongoing development and maintenance by clicking the button below!</span>

 <a href='https://ko-fi.com/A0757WK' target='_blank'><img height='32' style='border:0px;height:32px;' src='https://az743702.vo.msecnd.net/cdn/kofi4.png?v=b' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>